 Graduate Student Professional Development Summit

-The Graduate Student Professional Development Summit is a day-long professional development conference for new and returning graduate students, graduate teaching assistants, and those interested in teaching in the university setting in the future.
+The Graduate Student Professional Development Summit (previously called Teaching Assistant Academy) is a day-long professional development conference for new and returning graduate students, graduate teaching assistants, and those interested in teaching in the university setting in the future.
 The Summit provides resource and development opportunities for students across all disciplines.
-Sessions address the needs of grad students for surviving and thriving in graduate school and for successful teaching and learning.
+Sessions address the needs of graduate students for surviving and thriving in graduate school and for successful teaching and learning.
 These sessions are organized into three tracks to meet all attendees’ needs:

 Introduction to UMSL and Graduate School